Overtime

 - the employees working overtime;

-Employers can only request overtime to be worked within reasonable limits.
-The systematic use of overtime by employers can be considered as an abuse of rights.
-In this case, employees are legally allowed to refuse to work overtime.
+Employers can only impose overtime within reasonable limits.
+The systematic use of overtime by employers can be considered an abuse of rights.
+In this case, employees are legally entitled to refuse to work overtime.

 Special cases

-The employer is not allowed to have adolescents work overtime, except in special cases (force majeure, to ensure the smooth operation or the security of the business).
+Employers are prohibited from having adolescents work overtime, except in special cases, such as an instance of force majeure, to ensure the smooth operation or the security of the business.

 For part-time workers, overtime: